reisir/tools/pages/01.home/02.writers-guide/docs.md

 2. Images and videos should be compressed to a reasonable degree before uploading to the site.
 3. No fucking swearing or NSFW content on non-personal pages!
 This includes your author signature, it is displayed on all pages you author!
 4. [I](/reisir) see everything you do on amv.tools.
 	- Use a password that you do not use on other sites, **I might be able to see that too** (grav does encrypt it but it might be possible to find the key it uses for encrypting).
-I recommend you use a password manager (good to do in any case).
+I recommend you use a password manager to generate a truly random password for your account (good to do in any case).
 	- All page edits trigger an automatic GitHub backup to https://github.com/reisir/tools.
-It is public.
+It is public and shows the amv.tools username of the person who made the edit.

 ### Creating new pages

 To create a page, go to ["pages"](https://amv.tools/admin/pages) in the admin panel and click "Add" in the top right.
-Make sure the template is set to "Default".

 After creating a page, the editor opens.
 Save the page once to create it on disk.
 Grav treats it as a draft before saving the first time.

-The page editor has a media upload field under the main content.
-You can use it to upload and insert media to pages.
-You cannot upload media before saving the first time.

 All pages require a summary.
 A summary is defined with the summary delimiter `===`.
 The page summary should ideally summarize the pages topic.
 It's also used for embedding the page on other platforms etc.